tracy-tucker/fitness-library/README.md

 This project is also integrated with the Gatsby Node API in order to dynamically create the **_TAG_** pages.
 The built-in helper method, `CreatePages`, asynchronously invokes a database query that then uses the `tag` result to create a `tagSlug` variable that gets resolved over at the `tag-template.js` file, and passes in the `tag` key/value pair.

+This project is also utilizing React Helmet to manage head content for the project.
+The contact form is connected to FormSpree to handle form submissions.

 🔥 **Spark Fitness** 🔥 is connected to the web hosting infrastructure, Netlify.
 Through this project's Github repository, Netlify selects the best CDN and distributes the content on its own microservices.
 This creates a pre-built, faster loading website.

 💥 **Where to Go from Here:** Freely explore all files within the `src` folder in the Github repo.
 If so inclined, feel free to clone this repository to START HERE!!!